vottunio/vottun-unity-sdk/README.md

 Once it is imported, you will notice a new tab on the top of the screen called “Tools”, you will have to navigate to **Tools -> VottunSDK -> Install**.

 A popup window will appear, it is the package installer window, where you will install all the dependencies needed by the MetaMask SDK and the Vottun SDK.
-Click “install” on both dependencies, Newtonsoft.Json and JAR Resolver, once they are installed click the Install VottunSDK button and the installation of the main package will begin.
+Click “install” on both dependencies, Newtonsoft.Json and JAR Resolver, once they are installed click the "Install VottunSDK" button and the installation of the main package will begin.

+> :warning: ***You can import the demo once you install the VottunSDK, a button named "Install Demo" will appear under "Install VottunSDK" ***

 > :warning: ***The following error may occur, but you can ignore it:***